Nikpvn/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 #### Sub Task 6: Setup Application Identity

-1. Switch back to the Azure Stack host to configure an Azure AD Service Principal for Azure Functions.
+1. On the Azure Stack host to configure an Azure AD Service Principal for Azure Functions.

 2. Launch an elevated PowerShell instance (ensure you are logged in as azurestack\\AzureStackAdmin) and run the following commands: